Who can apply for extension of a Schengen visa or visa-exempt period?

 - You are not working in a way that is not permitted under the Foreign National Labour Act (WAV).

-- You pose a threat to public order or national security.
+- You do not pose a threat to public order or national security.

 Visa extension beyond 90 days for Surinamese nationals